sakthivijay7/Gold-price-forecasting-using-Time-series-analysis-python/README.md

 # Gold-price-forecasting-using-Time-series-analysis-python
 Historical data of closing price of gold XAU/USD then Timeseries forecasting using python

-Yahoo finance link to scrap historical golbal gold closing XUA/USD  price over the 25 years, That historical dataset to train a model ,
+Yahoo finance link to scrap historical global gold closing XUA/USD  price over the 25 years , That historical dataset to train a model ,
 Using Multifil Regression algorithmns,
 Trained models store in the pickle file,